Games & Quizzes

 /ˈɡran(t)əd/

 admittedly. even assuming that.
 Used to say you partly agree with someone.
-To give or let someone do what they want.
+To admit an opinion is true but not fully agreeing.

 /THro͞o/